jons455/thesis-code/docs/PLAN_FRAMEWORK_AGNOSTIC_BENCHMARK.md

     if controller is None:
         return False
     model = getattr(controller, "model", None)
-    return model is not None
+    if model is None:
+        return False
+    return hasattr(model, "forward") or callable(model)
 ```

 If NeuroBench adapters specifically need a `torch.nn.Module`, that check